mitchellvanw/php-app-docker/README.md

 Well, first of all, magic.
 Secondly, it's the easiest thing you've ever done, after you installed the metric crap ton of required software.

-I run OS X, which means I just installed Kitematic and it Just Worked (tm).
+I run OS X, which means I just installed Kitematic and it Just Works (tm).

 For Linux, [click here](http://lmgtfy.com?q=install+docker+on+linux)